kagorec/vps/README.md

 Here's the translation in conversational English:

-## Selecting the Top 5 Most Stable and High-Performance MySQL Versions for VPS Configuration
+## Selecting the Top 5 Best MySQL Versions for VPS Configuration

 ### Top 5 MySQL/MariaDB Versions